From XAI to MLOps: Explainable Concept Drift Detection with Profile Drift Detection

 The PH method exhibited moderate sensitivity, detecting fewer drifts compared to KSWIN but more than PDD.
 In the LR model, PH detected $5$, $10$, and $9$ drifts with RMSE improving from $2.8023$ to $2.7812$.
-The DT model showed a consistent detection of $9$, $16$, and $16$ drifts, while the RF model detected $3$, $5$, and $6$ drifts across the batch sizes, maintaining stable metric values.
-PH strikes a balance between sensitivity and stability, making it suitable for scenarios where controlled drift detection is preferred without the excessive drift alerts that KSWIN may produce.
+The DT model showed consistent drift detections of $9$, $16$, and $16$ drifts, while the RF model detected $3$, $5$, and $7$ drifts across the batch sizes, all while maintaining stable RMSE values.
+PH strikes a balance between sensitivity and stability, making it suitable for scenarios where controlled drift detection is preferred without the excessive alerts that KSWIN might produce.

 Across all methods and models, the most important variable consistently identified was \texttt{variable\_4}.
-This uniformity suggests that $\texttt{variable\_4}$ plays a pivotal role in influencing model performance, regardless of the batch size or the drift detection method employed.
-Such consistency underscores the importance of \texttt{variable\_4} in the predictive performance of the models and highlights the need for focused variable analysis in drift detection and model evaluation.
+This uniformity suggests that \texttt{variable\_4} plays a pivotal role in influencing model performance, regardless of batch size or the drift detection method employed.
+Such consistency underscores the importance of \texttt{variable\_4} in the predictive performance of the models and highlights the need for focused variable analysis in both drift detection and model evaluation.

-In summary, the PDD method demonstrated a balanced effectiveness for the \texttt{Friedman} regression task by maintaining reasonable metric values and controlling the number of detected drifts across different batch sizes.
-While PDD offers a more conservative approach to drift detection, reducing the likelihood of false positives, it may be less sensitive compared to methods like KSWIN, which detects more drifts but carries a higher risk of false alarms.
-The PH method provides an intermediate level of sensitivity, offering a stable drift detection mechanism suitable for controlled environments.
+In summary, the PDD method demonstrated balanced effectiveness for the Friedman regression task by maintaining reasonable RMSE values and controlling the number of detected drifts across different batch sizes.
+While PDD offers a more conservative approach to drift detection, reducing the likelihood of false positives, it may be less sensitive compared to methods like KSWIN, which, although more sensitive, carry a higher risk of false alarms.
+The PH method provides an intermediate level of sensitivity, offering a stable drift detection mechanism for controlled environments.
 Additionally, the consistent identification of \texttt{variable\_4} as the most important variable across all models and batch sizes emphasizes its critical role in model performance, suggesting that adaptive variable selection strategies could further enhance drift detection and overall model reliability in dynamic data environments.